HamodeMassarwi/MyJavaProjects/README.md

 There is no Password or Username, You can update it when ever you want .
 Simple Calculator.
 Simple Quiz Form.
+New Program added : Quotes Gives you a random quote every time you click on the button